mendrik/feather/Readme.md

 <a href="http://www.browserstack.com"><img src="http://www.feather-ts.com/images/browserstack.svg" width="92" height="20"></a>

 ---
-**THIS PROJECT IS NOW IN ALPHA STAGE**

-This means you can use it now for private projects.

 A feather-light and fast framework written in typescript with the following features:

-* One-directional binding
+* Each component is holding logic, view and model in a single file
+* Components automatically build a hierarchical tree
+* Message hub between components and singletons
-* REST consumption
+* Easy REST consumption
-* Routing with HTML5 history API or URL hashes.
+* Routing via hash or history API
-* Component and singleton messaging
-* DOM event handling
-* Templates are simple HTML
-* Runs on modern browsers and IE9+
-* Integrated media query evaluation in javascript
-* Clean and simple code
+* Pure HTML templates without logic and a very simple binding syntax
-* Local storage integration
+* Event delegation out of the box
+* Written in TypeScript
-* No promise clutter
+* No module loaders needed embed directly via NPM
+* With asynchronous decorators no need for _promises_
+* Integrated media query based component views for responsive application design
+* Support for modern browsers including IE9 (with polyfills)
-* Internal properties are stored in hidden WeakMaps
+* Component trees are initialized in off-screen document fragments for maximum performance.
-* Less than 10kb gzipped
-* No virtual dom overhead.
+* Access to up-tree properties without repetitive property clutter
 ---

 # Installation
 ```
-npm install feather-ts --save
+npm install feather-ts
 ```
 ---

 # Requirements

-- nodejs
+- NodeJS
-- typescript
+- TypeScript
-- set experimentalDecorators=true in your *tsconfig.json*
+- experimentalDecorators=true in your *tsconfig.json*
-- older browsers (IE11-) might require polyfills for *classlist*, *treewalker*, *weakmap* and others
+- older browsers (IE11-) require polyfills for *classlist*, *treewalker*, *weakmap* and potentially others

 ## Optional

-- Intellij IDEA [plugin](http://dist.feather-ts.com/feather.jar) for syntax highlighting in templates
+Intellij IDEA [plugin](http://dist.feather-ts.com/feather.jar) for syntax highlighting in templates.
+This will help you catch spelling errors or wrongly referenced properties inside string literals.

-# Usage
+# Usage & documentation

 Check out the official [website](http://www.feather-ts.com)

+# Tests

+Feather-ts has a large set of automated tests to make sure each release comes without regressive bugs.

-# TodoMVC
+# Code examples

 An example implementation of the famous todo application can be be found [here](http://todo.feather-ts.com/).
 Source maps are embedded.

-# Work to be done

-- Complete documentation and usage examples
-- Evaluate jsx style templates for better IDE support.
+A library of reusable UI components can be found [here](https://github.com/mendrik/feather-components).
+This is work in progress so use it with care.

 # Performance